 ...with cream, no sugar

-Although it is fitting to categorize myself as a folk-singer-songwriter, I prefer to call myself a storyteller.
+For the sake of the genre, I am a folk-singer-songwriter, but I prefer to call myself a storyteller.
 Here's a bit of the backstory to own tale:

-The following are word associations with various places I've managed to survive:
+I'm always in pursuit of The Story.
+This obsession has dragged me around.
+The following are word associations with various places I've managed to survive throughout the journey:

-Holland, MI = Marching bands, Big Red, The Fire
+Holland, MI = Marching bands, Big Red, Fire Pits

-Grand Rapids, MI= Curried Eggs and Coffee, Beer
+Grand Rapids, MI= Curried Eggs and Coffee, Craft Beer

 Philadelphia, PA = Cockroaches, Apple Computers, Pot